readium/readium-css/docs/CSS22-npm.md

 ### Test files

-If you customize flags in `ReadiumCSS-config.css`, you must modify `html` files in the test folder, user settings are indeed set on `html` and are using the default flags.
+If you customize flags in `ReadiumCSS-config.css`, you must modify HTML files in the `tests` folder; user settings are indeed set as inline styles on the `html` element and are using the default flags.

 ### Available scripts